yfguo91/yfguo91.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2022.09*: &nbsp;🎉 One first-authored papers for spiking neural network is accepted by NeurIPS 2022.
+- *2022.09*: &nbsp;🎉 I get the support by national natural science foundation of China 2022.
 - *2022.07*: &nbsp;🎉 Two first-authored papers for spiking neural network are accepted by ECCV 2022.
 - *2022.04*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by CVPR 2022.
 - *2021.09*: &nbsp;🎉 One first-authored paper about mesh smoothing based on neural network is accepted by Applied Mathematical Modelling Journal.